 Efforts conducted at the Vancouver Prostate Centre are owned and managed by the University of British Columbia, or UBC.
 Under a license agreement entered into in November 2001, as amended, UBC granted to OncoGenex Technologies an exclusive, worldwide license to commercialize its existing intellectual property and any improvements related to clusterin.
 This technology, combined with Isis' second-generation antisense chemistry, is our product candidate custirsen.
 In connection with entering into the license agreement, we issued to UBC shares of OncoGenex Technologies that were exchanged in the Arrangement for 15,243 shares of our common stock.
 OncoGenex Technologies agreed to pay UBC low single digit royalties on milestones and the revenue from sales of custirsen.
 OncoGenex Technologies is obligated to pay UBC CAD\$2,000 in annual maintenance fees.
-In January 2010, we paid UBC CAD\$0.3 million as a result of upfront payments we received from Teva in December 2009 in connection with our collaboration agreement.
+In January 2010, we paid UBC CAD\$0.3 million as a result of upfront payments we received from Teva in December 2009 in connection with the collaboration agreement.
 The occurrence and receipt of future milestone payments and the generation of royalty revenue are uncertain.
-We did not make any royalty or milestone payments to UBC under the terms of the agreement in 2013.
-We may owe milestone payments to UBC in late 2014 or early 2015 depending on the final survival results from the SYNERGY trial and other related activities.
+We did not make any royalty or milestone payments to UBC under the terms of the agreement in 2014.